FilinStelss/TwoSidedDialogueSystem/README.md

 <p>

-## `You can add and change additional parameters in the "DialogueTextStyle" file`
+## `You can add and change additional parameters in the "DialogueTextStyle" file

 # ***How To Add New Dialogue***
+1.Create a Data Table, And Select `DataTableRowStruct`